Water Movement & Water Conditioning - The "Overflow" System:

 Understand that these overflow sets only run as fast as the main sump pump is pushing water into the tank.

 A good/quiet operating level is for the tank water to drop inside the skimmer box about 1-2 inches below the bottom of the skimmer box "teeth/slots".
 If your overflow is filling too high inside the skimmer box = running too fast & is noisy just close the pump valve a tiny bit (slowing the flow of water into the tank) & wait a minute to see how much of an adjustment this makes on your overflow(s).
 The overflow pictured below is just a "clear" example so you can see how it works.
-NOTE: Pictured here is a different style overflow than what I sell.
+NOTE: Pictured here is a different/discontinued style overflow than the EShopps brand I use but they work the same.
 The wing nuts shown here facing the backside will be on the inside of the skimmer box for your setup and the back box will have a black bulkhead with a loose white PVC breather pipe.

 Each overflow box set has a different flow rate/GPH (Gallons Per Hour) meaning the maximum number of gallons of water that can flow through it in one hour.
 Use as many overflow box sets that will put all your tank gallons through your sump & back to the tank a minimum of 10 times per hour.
 This is called a "Turnover Rate".